-According to the AEMO’s initial report into the incident released on 5th October, this is what is happened:
+According to an initial report into the incident released by AEMO on 5th October, this is what is happened:

-- A severe weather event (occuring only once in 50 years according to the Premier) brought down significant transmission network infrastructure in very quick succession.
+- A severe weather event (occurring only once in 50 years according to the Premier) brought down significant transmission network infrastructure in very quick succession.

 - AEMO is yet to shed light on what might (or might not) have happened in the lead up to prevent the outage from occurring at such a large scale.

 How did this impact wholesale electricity rates in the state?

 You might be surprised to learn that for the month of September 2016, wholesale baseload futures in SA were largely unchanged.
 In fact, SA performed better than NSW, VIC and QLD in terms of wholesale futures prices rise.

 What does the South Australian electricity outage mean for energy prices in the future?

 Surprisingly, SA received some welcome relief from wholesale electricity price increases in September prior to the outage.
 This was in part due to talk of adding additional gas-fired generation back into the system, thereby increasing supply.